strimzi/proposals/050-Kafka-Node-Pools.md

 This proposal tries to minimize the effort and the scope and therefore picks up only some of the fields for the initial implementation.
 Since the existing fields in the `Kafka` CR will be used as the _defaults_, new fields can be added to `KafkaNodePool` resource in the future without any backwards compatibility concerns.

+### Impact on the `Kafka` custom resource

+In the Kafka custom resource, the `.spec.kafka.replicas` and `.spec.kafka.storage` are required today.
+In the future, these options will be defined in the `KafkaNodePool` resources and not in the `Kafka` resource.
+With the introduction of the `KafkaNodePool` resource, we will make them optional and deprecated.
+This will be done only after the `KafkaNodePool` feature gate moves to beta phase and will be enabled by default.

+Until then, the `.spec.kafka.replicas` and `.spec.kafka.storage` fields will remain required so that the regular users not using node pools have the proper validation of the custom resources at the Kubernetes level.
+Users who want to test the node pools in the alpha phase, will set dummy values in these fields.

 ### Resource naming

 Each node pool will be represented by its own `StrimziPodSet` and pods running the actual nodes.